bmcleod12/horiseon-webpage/README.md

 ## Usage

-Open the webpage to learn more about Horiseon Social Solution Services, Inc.
+Open the webpage to learn more about Horiseon Social Solution Services, Inc: https://bmcleod12.github.io/horiseon-webpage/

 The top half of the page provides a navigation bar with in-page links to sections below and an intro image: